croz-ltd/tiller-starter-vite/README.md

 - 📌 Supports [Phosphor Icons](https://phosphoricons.com/) (If desired, the icon set can be modified within `/styles/tillerConfig.ts` file.)
 - 📌 [React Router v6](https://reactrouter.com/en/main)

-## 🎨 Tiller Design System - UI Kit
+## 🎨 Tiller Design System - Figma UI Kit

 Tiller DS **UI kit** in **Figma** is a collection of Tiller components that allow you to easily create user interfaces for your **Figma projects**.
 It includes common components like buttons, input fields, and menus, as well as more specialized components, like Formik components or Login Pattern.